 Make sure they pack your tools last as we used our screwdrivers more than ever when the shippers were there and if they’d gone in first we’d have been stuck as the shippers only had limited tools on them.

-Aim to have your kids out of the way during the shipping process.
-The shippers work at lightening speed and it would be dangerous to have small people under their feet as they’re carrying heavy furniture.
+Aim to have your kids out of the way during the shipping process if you have little ones.
+The shippers work at lightning speed and it would be dangerous to have small people under their feet as they’re carrying heavy furniture.
 Also, they leave your front door open the entire time and you don’t want to be worrying about your little ones escaping onto the road.
 There was no way I could have handled two four-year-olds and a two-year-old while all of that was going on.

 Fill your fridge with easy meals on the run up to shipping.
 There was no time to cook so being able to grab an oven pizza and bag of salad or a ready roasted chicken from the fridge meant we still got to eat without having to order in take aways (we reserved that for after the shippers had been when we had no kitchen gear left!)
 But if you do end up living on take aways for a week, it’s not a big deal.
 It’s a difficult period of your life.
 The kids won’t hurt from missing a couple of home-cooked dinners so don’t beat yourself up – this is a once-in-a-lifetime kind of craziness.